citusdata/citus_docs/reference/configuration.rst

 * **error:** Logs statement at ERROR severity level.

-Note that it may be useful to use 'error' or 'warning' during testing, and a lower log-level like 'notice' or 'log' during actual production deployment.
+Note that it may be useful to use :code:`error` or :code:`warning` during testing, and a lower log-level like :code:`notice` or :code:`log` during actual production deployment.

 Real-time executor configuration